-The recently passed Federal Tax Cuts and Jobs Act authorized a community economic development program called the Opportunity Zones Program.
-This new program provides incentives for investors to re-invest unrealized capital gains into Opportunity Funds in exchange for temporary tax deferral and other benefits.
-The Opportunity Funds will then be used to provide investment capital in certain low-income communities.
-For more information view the Opportunity Zones Program FAQs.
+The recently passed Federal Tax Cuts and Jobs Act of 2017 authorized a community economic development program called the Opportunity Zones Program.
+This initiative provides incentives for investors to re-invest realized capital gains into Opportunity Funds in exchange for temporary tax deferral and other benefits.
+The Opportunity Funds are then used to provide investment capital in certain low-income communities, i.e., Opportunity Zones.

 - Approved Opportunity Zones – State of Hawaii

 - Opportunity Zones – City and County of Honolulu